jdohertydev/blast-off/README.md

 As a user, I want to:

-* Be fully immersed in a ‘space and the universe’ experience.
+* Be fully immersed in a 'space and the universe' experience.
 * Choose my level of difficulty.
 * Receive feedback regarding my progress.
 * Easily exit the game.